 You want to pay your bills, but sometimes circumstances come up that can make it impossible to keep up with everything.
 So you pay the mortgage and your auto loan to keep your home and car, but what about your credit cards?
 We explain what happens when you stop paying on this type of debt.

-Article last modified on August 29, 2017.
+Article last modified on April 5, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Top Questions about Credit Card Debt - AMP.
+Mobile users may also access the AMP Version: More Top Questions about Credit Card Debt - AMP.